 The nominee must hold a continuing position at UC as Lecturer or Senior Lecturer (including Senior Lecturer above the bar).
 Nominees must be within 8 years of academic or research employment.

-Recipient are invited to deliver a public lecture.
+Recipients are invited to deliver a public lecture.

 Professor Brendon Bradley, Civil and Natural Resources Engineering, and Associate Professor Daniel Stouffer, Biological Sciences.